puppetlabs-toy-chest/puppet-quest-guide/quests/welcome.md

 ## Review

-In this quest, we introduced the concept of the quest and interactive task.
+In this quest, we introduced the concept of quests and interactive tasks.
 You tried out the quest tool and reviewed the mechanics of completing tasks and quests.